Foreign territories in Singapore

-Foreign territories in Singapore are the plots of land owned by other countries in the Republic of Singapore.
-While such plots of land may be owned by foreign countries, they still fall under Singapore's sovereignty and are subjected to Singapore's laws and jurisdiction.
-The foreign territories in Singapore do not include diplomatic missions, like embassies and high commissions operated by other countries in the republic, because contrary to popular belief, diplomatic missions do not exercise full sovereign rights of the respective countries but only enjoy certain immunity of local laws.
+Foreign countries own territory in Singapore that still fall under Singapore's sovereignty and are subjected to Singapore's laws and jurisdiction.
+These foreign territories do not include diplomatic missions, like embassies and high commissions operated by other countries in the republic, because contrary to popular belief, diplomatic missions do not exercise full sovereign rights of the respective countries but only enjoy certain immunity of local laws.
 Several other Singapore rules and laws still apply in these areas, and Singapore reserves full rights to suspend or expel diplomatic missions in the country without compensation.

 Land owned by the Johor Royal Family

 There are currently two plots of land privately owned by the Sultan of Johor under Singapore law, due to historical circumstances that pre-date Singapore's independence.

 Masjid Temenggong Daeng Ibrahim

 Masjid Temenggong Daeng Ibrahim sits on an approximately 1.2 ha (2.9 acre) piece of land in Telok Blangah where there was formerly a palace, Istana Lama, for Temenggong Abdul Rahman, the Temenggong of Johor.
 The property was first awarded to the Temenggong in 1823 by the British when the Temenggong and his followers were relocated from Kampong Glam.
 The Temenggong died at the palace in 1825.
 The audience hall was built nearby at an unknown year.
 It was later converted to a mosque, although the adjacent plot of land remains a Muslim cemetery that continues to hold the royal tomb of Temenggong Abdul Rahman and Temenggong Daeng Ibrahim.
 The land was then passed down to Temenggong Abu Bakar, who later moved his residence to Tyersall; the palace was demolished soon afterwards.
 The land parcel continues to be held by the Sultan of Johor, and there are no plans by the Singapore authorities to acquire the land, despite its close proximity to the Central Business District and also the former KTM Tanjong Pagar railway station.
 It is one of two mosques in Singapore not governed under Majlis Ugama Islam Singapura, the central governing body of Islamic affairs in Singapore.